 Have you ever felt that one of your lessons is lacking in deeper-level thinking and student engagement?
 Bring your dullest 30 to 60-minute lesson to this session, where we will use principles from the Torrance Incubation Model (TIM) and our colleague-resources to explore deeper learning possibilities.
 We’ll work as a group to demonstrate, then set you off on your own to shine up your own lesson on the spot!

 Ignite your teachers with this fast-paced, 90-minute session that will reinvigorate participants’ own creative thinking.
 Each participant will walk away with a packet of simple activities and resources to enhance student creative and critical thinking skills, such as fluency, flexibility, abstract reasoning, and elaboration.
 Activities can be quickly and easily plugged into lesson plans across subject areas.

-Learning in 3D: Supporting Creative Thinkers in the Classroom
+Learning in 3D: Supporting Innovators in the Classroom

 Did you know that the most highly creative learners often struggle in school and many are thought to lack intelligence or focus?
 This fun and surprising workshop presents research on creative thinkers, simple guidelines for identification, and easy strategies to help them engage while giving all of your students the opportunity to develop highly needed creative thinking skills.

 A new, in-depth approach to professional development and lasting creative culture.

 Would you like your faculty to enhance their best teaching practices to attain the deepest levels of student engagement and critical and creative thinking?